Tejashree-Tambe/Assignment-Submission/README.md

 <b>1.
 Following are the steps to run the application.</b>

 Go to project/settings.py on line 78 and edit username, password to be that of your MySQL username and password.
-Update your hostname and port if it's different.<br>
+Update hostname and port if it's different.<br>
 DATABASES = { <br>
     'default': { <br>
         'ENGINE': 'django.db.backends.mysql', <br>